Moy Regional Primary School

 Traditional Cottages

 As part of our learning about the Irish Potato Famine, we examined traditional cottage designs and identified their common features.
+It was interesting to see how cottages built in one area had slightly different features to those build in another area.
+It depended on the building materials that people had access to nearby.

 Exploring Powerful Verbs